SOS Children's Village Bangui

 What we do in Bangui

-Young children can attend the SOS Kindergarten, which has capacity to care for up to 125 children, some of whom come from the neighbouring community.
-The provision of day-care is particularly valued by those parents who attend training or go to work.
+The eleven SOS families of SOS Children's Village Bangui can provide a loving home for up to 110 children who have lost parental care.
+Young children attend the SOS Kindergarten, which has capacity to care for up to 125 children, some of whom come from the neighbouring community.
 Older children go to the SOS Hermann Gmeiner School, where up to 480 pupils can receive a primary education.

 Young people who are ready to leave their SOS families move into our youth programmes, which can accommodate up to 80 young men and women.
 With the support of qualified professionals, they are guided through this new stage of their lives, as they start vocational training courses, attend higher education and start looking for work.